Fossa National School

 The children in the class or school may be taught strategies to assist a pupil with special needs adhere to the rules and thus provide peer support.
 This will be done in a supportive and safe way, acknowledging and respecting the difference in all individuals.

 I should never bully others.
 I should never allow others to bully me and if it happens I should tell my parent(s) and my teacher.
 Bullying is always unacceptable.

-5. Clár ama na scoile.
+5- Clár ama na scoile.

-Arrive in school: 9.00am.
-School begins: 9.05am.
 School closes: 1.45pm Junior and Senior Infants.
-2.45pm.
-All other classes.

 It is the policy of the school to assign homework on a regular basis.
 Parents are strongly advised to take an active interest in their child’s homework and to supervise and sign homework each evening.

 Praise may be given by means of any one of the following: